SteamDeckHomebrew/decky-plugin-template/README.md

 ### Distribution

 We recommend following the instructions found in the [decky-plugin-database](https://github.com/SteamDeckHomebrew/decky-plugin-database) on how to get your plugin up on the plugin store.
 This is the best way to get your plugin in front of users.
 You can also choose to do distribution via a zip file containing the needed files, if that zip file is uploaded to a URL it can then be downloded and installed via decky-loader.
-Please note that decky-loader will be warn them that the plugin is not verified via hash as it would be coming from the plugin store.

 **NOTE: We do not currently have a method to install from a downloaded zip file in "game-mode" due to lack of a usable file-picking dialog.**